Large deviations for perturbed Gaussian processes and logarithmic asymptotic estimates for some exit probabilities: Preliminaries

-In this paper we are not interested in the investigation of LDP's for families of continuous Gaussian processes.
-We always suppose that an LDP holds.
-Keeping in mind the principal results on large deviations for Gaussian measures we assume the following condition.
+In this paper we present large deviation principles for perturbed continuous and centered Gaussian processes.
+In order to do that we always suppose that the following Condition (C1) holds; more precisely we mean that an LDP holds and, keeping in mind the principal results on large deviations for Gaussian measures (see e.g. \cite{DeuschelStroock}), it is governed by a suitable \emph{quandratic} rate function.

-\paragraph{Condition (C1).} $((X^n(t))_{t \in [0,T]})_{n \in \N} $ is a family of $p$-dimensional, continuous centered Gaussian processes, starting from zero, with independent components, which satisfies an LDP with speed $\gamma_n$ and rate function
+\paragraph{Condition (C1).} $((X^n(t))_{t \in [0,T]})_{n \in \N} $ is a family of $p$-dimensional, continuous centered Gaussian processes, starting from zero, with independent components, which satisfies an LDP with speed $\gamma_n$ and good rate function

 where $I_i$ is defined by

 where $ \cl{H_i}\subset C([0,T],\R)$ is the RKHS associated to some covariance function $k_{ii}$.

 We can simply write $I(h)=\frac 12 \|h\|^2_{{\cl H}}$ for a function $h\in C([0,T], \R^p)$ if we take (as a slight abuse of notation) $\|h\|^2_{{\cl H}}=+\infty$ when $h\notin {\cl H}$.